-In such situations it very useful - but also very difficult - to use "empathy".116 Empathy can be defined as:
+In such situations it very useful - but also very difficult - to use "empathy" .
+Empathy can be defined as:

-...a continuing process whereby [one person] lays aside his/her own way of experiencing and perceiving reality, preferring to sense and respond to the experiences and perceptions of the [other person].117
+...a continuing process whereby [one person] lays aside his/her own way of experiencing and perceiving reality, preferring to sense and respond to the experiences and perceptions of the [other person].
+127

 It is important to point out that using empathy does not mean that you are agreeing with your child's views.
 Expressing empathy allows your child to feel the power of being understood by another person and to feel that his/her perception is valid (but not necessarily correct).
+After all, their views are real to them and, therefore, provide an important perspective that needs to be taken into account when you are communicating with your teenager.